espeak-ng/espeak-ng/docs/add_language.md

     attributes such as "unstressed" and "pause" to some common words.

-The `fr_rules` and `fr_list` files are compiled to produce the file `espeak-data/fr_dict`, which eSpeak uses when it is speaking.
+The `fr_rules` and `fr_list` files are compiled to produce the `espeak-data/fr_dict` file, which eSpeak uses when it is speaking.

 ## Voice File

-Each language needs a voice file in `espeak-data/voices` or `espeak-data/voices/test`.
-The filename of the default voice for a language should be the same as the language code (eg. "fr" for French).
+Each language needs a voice file in `espeak-data/voices` grouped by the [language family](#language-family).
+The filename of the default voice for a language should be the same as the language code (e.g. `fr` for French).

 Details of the contents of voice files are given in [Voices](voices.md).